How to Make FastPass+ Reservations

 Getting Extra FastPass+ Reservations

 One very important change made in April, 2014 is that you are allowed more than 3 FastPass+ reservations.
 Once you use all 3 of your initial FastPasses, you are allowed to make an additional FastPass+ reservation.
 Once you use that fourth FastPass, you may make another reservation, and so on.
-The catch is that these additional FastPasses must be made via the in-park kiosks.
+These additional FastPass+ selections may be made on the app or at an in-park kiosk.
 As an added bonus, these extra FastPass+ reservations can be utilized in another Walt Disney World park if you decide to park-hop.